helios-network/helios-core/docs/docs/develop/tools/injectived/01_install.md

 ---
 sidebar_position: 1
-title: Install Injectived
+title: Install heliades
 ---

-# Install `injectived`
+# Install `heliades`

-`injectived` is the command-line interface and daemon that connects to Injective and enables you to interact with the Injective blockchain.
+`heliades` is the command-line interface and daemon that connects to Injective and enables you to interact with the Injective blockchain.
 Injective core is the official Golang reference implementation of the Injective node software.

 ## Requirements